sarahhtbarton/spelling-bee/README.md

 as long as you name it words.txt and place it in the same directory as spell_bee.py

-PS  I'm a noob and it probably shows, please feel free to correctme but please be nice  :)
+PS  I'm a noob and it probably shows, please feel free to correct me but please be nice  :)